berkerol/sprinter-turtle/README.md

     - They appear in random sizes and random positions from time to time.

       - Each of them have different width, height, arc and speed.
-      - They can be spawned in any lane in any direction.
+      - They can be spawned in any lane and in the direction of lane.
       - They are opaque and have random colors.

     - They block the movements of the turtle.
 (If turtle touches them, it dies.)